 Rome’s Palace of Justice, the seat of the Supreme Court of Cassation – the highest court of appeal in Italy – is an enormous building in the Prati district that dominates the banks of the Tiber River.
 It is often referred to as Il Palazzaccio, a pejorative name that roughly translates as “bad palace”.
 Its large size, ostentatious decorations and lengthy construction period seemed to suggest corruption when it was opened in 1911.
 Inspired by Renaissance and baroque architecture, it remains one of the most impressive buildings in the city.

-Another building that Romans love to hate is Il Vittoriano in Piazza Venezia.
-Dubbed “The Wedding Cake” for its gleaning white marble and tiered levels, this large altar was built between 1885 – 1925 to honor Victor Emmanuel, the first king of a unified Italy.
+Another building that Romans love to hate is Il Vittoriano, in Piazza Venezia.
+Dubbed the Wedding Cake for its gleaning white marble and tiered levels, this large altar was built between 1885 and 1925 to honour Victor Emmanuel II, the first king of unified Italy.
 Replete with stairs, columns, fountains and sculptures, it was controversial because it destroyed the area of the Capitoline Hill and dominates the skyline.
 Nevertheless, it lies at the heart of Rome and is a focal point of the city.

-Few people realise that in addition to its ancient Roman antiquities, Rome also has its very own ancient pyramid.
-Located between the Testaccio and Ostiense neighbourhoods, the Pyramid was built between 18–12 BC as a tomb for Gaius Cestius, a magistrate in ancient Rome.
-With its sharp point, it closely resembles the Nubian pyramids along the Nile delta in Egypt and includes an interior burial chamber which originally had frescoes.
-The pyramid was incorporated in the Aurelian Walls which has helped preserve the structure to this present day.
+Few people realise that in addition to Roman antiquities, Rome also has its own ancient pyramid.
+Located between the Testaccio and Ostiense neighbourhoods, the Pyramid was built between 18BCE and 12BCE as a tomb for Gaius Cestius, a magistrate in ancient Rome.
+With its sharp point, it closely resembles the Nubian pyramids along the Nile Delta in Egypt and includes an interior burial chamber that originally featured frescoes.
+The pyramid was incorporated in the Aurelian walls, which has helped preserve the structure to the present day.